agaravan/localguide/main/swapskill_privacy_policy.md

-# Privacy Policy for Tinder: Swap your Skill
+# Privacy Policy for  : Swap your Skill

 **Effective Date:** June 28, 2025
 **Last Updated:** June 28, 2025

 ## Introduction

-Welcome to Tinder: Swap your Skill ("we," "our," or "us").
+Welcome to  : Swap your Skill ("we," "our," or "us").
 We are committed to protecting your privacy and ensuring the security of your personal information.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application and related services (collectively, the "Service").

 By using our Service, you agree to the collection and use of information in accordance with this Privacy Policy.